DV

 What is the difference between YMAG and YMAX?

-YMAG (Tidal Trust II - YieldMax Magnificent 7 Fund of Option Income ETFs) tracks Basket (Magnificent 7 Stocks) with a covered call strategy, while YMAX (YieldMax Universe Fund of Option Income ETFs) tracks Basket (Yieldmax ETFs) with a covered call approach.
+YMAG (Tidal Trust II - YieldMax Magnificent 7 Fund of Option Income ETFs) tracks Basket (Magnificent 7 Stocks) with a covered call approach, while YMAX (YieldMax Universe Fund of Option Income ETFs) tracks Basket (Yieldmax ETFs) with a covered call approach.
 They are issued by YieldMax and YieldMax respectively.

 Can I hold both YMAG and YMAX?